-Thyroid hormones (T4 and T3) stimulate energy production processes, and heir deficiency affects purine metabolism, resulting in increases in uric acid levels and hyperuricemia.
+Thyroid hormones (T4 and T3) stimulate energy production processes, and their deficiency affects purine metabolism, resulting in increases in uric acid levels and hyperuricemia.

-Additionally, hypothyroidism can lead to a reduction in kidney blood flow and filtration rate, which raises uric acid levels in the blood.
+Additionally, hypothyroidism can reduce kidney blood flow and filtration rate, which raises uric acid levels in the blood.

 Obesity increases uric acid levels

-According to a population-based epidemiological study, obesity resulted in an increased risk of developing hyperuricemia.
+According to a population-based epidemiological study, obesity increases the risk of developing hyperuricemia.
 If you are overweight, your body makes more uric acid.
-As a result, the kidney has a harder time getting rid of uric acid.
+As a result, the kidney has a more challenging time getting rid of uric acid.

 Blood uric acid levels correlate with leptin levels.
-Since obese people have higher levels of leptin (due to leptin resistance), high leptin may be related to the development of hyperuricemia in obesity.
+Since obese people have higher leptin levels (due to leptin resistance), high leptin may be related to the development of hyperuricemia in obesity.

 Genes that increase uric acid levels

-Uric acid levels are influenced by your genes.
-The UCP2 gene influences the concentration of urate in the blood and the risk of hyperuricemia.
+Your genes influence uric acid levels.
+The UCP2 gene controls the urate concentration in the blood and the risk of hyperuricemia.
 The degree of association varies with gender and body mass index (BMI) levels.